 From software engineer to CTO, David brings experience at all levels of the organization.
 He develops hardware and software products focused on solving real-world problems in the energy generation, aerospace, and consumer electronics industries.
 By understanding international supply chain and manufacturing, David helps small and large businesses bring innovative technology products to market.

-Tom is a PhD student at CU Boulder whose background in experimental physics research comes with extensive experience in hardware, simulation, and data analytics.
+Tom holds a PhD from CU Boulder in experimental physics.
+His research comes with extensive experience in hardware, simulation, and data analytics.
 He has lead materials focused research projects on topics from photovoltaics to quantum phase transitions.
 His skills in physical and machine learning based modeling allow him to tackle complex problems in diverse technical arenas.

 Dave is a highly experienced embedded hardware and firmware design engineer.
 He brings to divirod a phenomenal track record of designing, implementing, and testing complex embedded systems for top-technology companies.
 Among his recent successes, it is worth noting his key role in the development of one of the most sophisticated toys in the market: BB-8.